 View sample syllabus here.

 The course explores political tensions related to outbreaks of disease and how to best respond to them through epidemic preparedness, and wider health system strengthening.
 From year to year, the course offering varies, often highlighting current policy issues.
 In the past, course participants have heard from senior officials from a wide range of Geneva-based organizations engaged in global health, from the WHO’s Tobacco-Free Initiative and World Alliance for Patient Safety to the Polio Eradication Initiative and the WHO’s Department of Public Health, Innovation and Intellectual Property.
 Program fellows and LSE students will also visit nine to ten different leading global health organizations in Geneva.
 Past site visits have included the Drugs for Neglected Diseases Initiative, the Global Fund for AIDS, Tuberculosis and Malaria, Médecins sans Frontières, and UNAIDS.
-The course is directed by Dr. Gavin Yamey, a professor of the Duke Global Health Institute.
-The course will also be co-taught by a professor from the London School of Economics.
+The course is directed by Dr. Gavin Yamey, a professor of the Duke Global Health Institute and Director of the Center for Policy Impact in Global Health.

 Due to classroom space restrictions and other space limitations, there are a limited number of positions available in each academic track.